profile-pic

 • AI-interview Questions & Answers

 So, hey.
-Uh, my name is Madhavita Pulkar, and, um, I am a machine learning engineer with 3.3 years of experience working on natural language processing, computer vision, and generative AI and speech recognition.
-So I have worked in 2 companies before, and my previous organization was Mercedes Benz, where, um, I worked as a machine learning engineer on projects projects mainly related to natural language processing and computer vision and generative AI.
-And before that, I was working at um, I was working at Deloitte where I worked on speech recognition.
-So that was, uh, speech to text for a legal firm where we were trying to create a product, um, that would help them, like, convert recordings of, um, like, legal hearings into speech because they had issues where they had human errors.
-And when it comes to the work at Mercedes, so there was one project which was related to creating a customer service related chatbot for for booking online appointments.
-And, um, this was actually useful because it used to cut down an overhead charge that used to happen when people would miss out on appointments, and we would still have to pay, uh, the technical staff and a lot of use cases.
-But mainly for this, what we did was we built an in house, um, LSTM, which was an encoder decoder based.
-So it was capable of doing, uh, mainly 3 different kinds of things where it could intent to classify the team which, um, the issue is supposed to be routed to.
-It could classify at like, it could predict whether the issue was self diagnosable or if it was something that required, um, a service center, uh, appointment.
-And if it was self diagnosable, then it used to learn from a subset of data that we had given, which was related to, um, diagnosis or hot fixes for certain issues, quick fixes, and it used to be able to do that.
+My name is Madhavita Pulkar, and I am a machine learning engineer with 3.3 years of experience working on natural language processing, computer vision, and generative AI and speech recognition.
+So I have worked in 2 companies before, and my previous organization was Mercedes Benz, where I worked as a machine learning engineer on projects mainly related to natural language processing and computer vision and generative AI.
+And before that, I was working at Deloitte where I worked on speech recognition.
+So that was speech to text for a legal firm where we were trying to create a product that would help them convert recordings of legal hearings into speech because they had issues with human errors.
+And when it comes to the work at Mercedes, there was one project which was related to creating a customer service related chatbot for booking online appointments.
+And this was actually useful because it used to cut down on overhead charges that used to happen when people would miss out on appointments, and we would still have to pay technical staff and a lot of use cases.
+But mainly for this, what we did was we built an in-house LSTM, which was an encoder-decoder based model.
+So it was capable of doing mainly three different kinds of things: it could intent to classify the team which the issue was supposed to be routed to, it could predict whether the issue was self-diagnosable or if it was something that required a service center appointment.
+And if it was self-diagnosable, then it used to learn from a subset of data that we had given, which was related to diagnosis or hot fixes for certain issues, quick fixes, and it used to be able to do that.
 So after doing this, we were actually able to get the funds for scaling this up.
-And once we scaled it up, we took it to, um, Google's Vertex AI, and we used BERT along with it.
-So we created this, like, use transfer learning and created a and sample based learning for it.
-So, yeah, I have experience with large language models, um, productionizing it, deploying it.
+And once we scaled it up, we took it to Google's Vertex AI, and we used BERT along with it.
+So we created a use case for transfer learning and sample-based learning for it.
+So, I have experience with large language models, productionizing it, and deploying it.
 And even when it comes to computer vision.
-So we used Yolo for, um, object detection.
-So the basic, um, whole thing behind this was we were trying to automate the UI process of testing, which, um, engineers actually had to do manually because there's a lot of security in the car, and we can't directly write test scripts, uh, like, scripts to automate the whole thing.
+We used Yolo for object detection.
+The basic thing behind this was we were trying to automate the UI process of testing, which engineers actually had to do manually because there's a lot of security in the car, and we can't directly write test scripts like scripts to automate the whole thing.
 So we had to automate the UI.
-So for that, we used, uh, Yolo, and then for more fine grained classification of icons and stuff, we used ResNet, ResNet 50.
-So, yeah, it was CNN based image classification, and then we used Python scripting for automating the whole thing once, um, image classification was done properly.
+So for that, we used Yolo, and then for more fine-grained classification of icons and stuff, we used ResNet 50.
+So, yeah, it was CNN-based image classification, and then we used Python scripting for automating the whole thing once image classification was done properly.
 So, yeah, this is mainly that.
-And then, yeah, generative AI research, and we were building applications.
-We're trying to build it and integrate it into our systems.
+And then, yeah, generative AI research, and we were building applications to integrate it into our systems.
 And so, yeah, that was there were a lot of learning aspects to that too.
-Um, again, I've worked on, like, uh, rafter hide, retrieval augmented generation, basically, to come up with a nice, um, application use case for this.
-That is, uh, experience.
+Again, I've worked on retrieval-augmented generation, basically, to come up with a nice application use case for this.
+That is, my experience.

-K. Suggest a method to automate data verification in an ETL pipeline for consistency.
-How would I answer this?
-So pipeline is basically like extract transform load pipeline.
+So pipeline is basically like an extract, transform, load pipeline.
 Right?
-So if we wanna achieve consistency, then, um, we could follow follow a lot of methods for this.
+So if we wanna achieve consistency, then we could follow a lot of methods for this.
 So, basically, to automate the whole thing, I think we would start off with something like profiling the data.
 You wanna understand the structure, the content, the quality of what kind of data you actually have.
-And for this, you could use tools such as, like, um, Informatica Data Quality or Griffin, and maybe, like, implement some kind of data profiling tools such that we can gather these statistics and identify patterns within the data.
-And then I would go for something like validating the data so that we can define, like, some fixed rules to make sure that, um, our data adheres to these transformation sort of rules.
-And I think for that, I would just go with, like, using SQL script or, um, yeah, I think I would go ahead with SQL script.
-And so I would initially start by, like, creating some sort of rules, um, putting some kind of constraints, And then I would try to maintain some kinda, like, integrity and mandatory fields.
+And for this, you could use tools such as Informatica Data Quality or Griffin, and implement some kind of data profiling tools such that we can gather these statistics and identify patterns within the data.
+And then I would go for something like validating the data so that we can define some fixed rules to make sure that our data adheres to these transformation sort of rules.
+And I think for that, I would just go with using SQL scripts.
+And so I would initially start by creating some sort of rules, putting some kind of constraints, and then I would try to maintain some integrity and mandatory fields.
 Like, this has to comply to this.
 And, yeah, I would apply these at all stages, like, before ETL, during ETL, and even after ETL so that I can keep verifying the data.
-And then I would start automating these testing frameworks, you know, to implement something that can run automatically and people don't have to use it, uh, like, keep doing it.
-So, um, I think we could use something like, uh, Amazon Web Services for this.
-You know, there is there is DeepQ.
+And then I would start automating these testing frameworks, you know, to implement something that can run automatically and people don't have to use it.
+So, I think we could use something like Amazon Web Services for this.
+You know, there is DeepQ.
 So we could use DeepQ.
-And, um, so, basically, we wanna set, like, expectations of what we want, and then we can integrate these tests and make sure that our, like, our model is fulfilling all of this in the pipeline.
-And it can run, like, specifically between certain intervals on its own.
-And after that, monitoring, you know, you have to keep monitoring to make sure that the pipeline is working properly or it that it alerts you when there are certain inconsistencies.
+And, basically, we wanna set expectations of what we want, and then we can integrate these tests and make sure that our model is fulfilling all of this in the pipeline.
+And it can run specifically between certain intervals on its own.
+And after that, monitoring, you know, you have to keep monitoring to make sure that the pipeline is working properly or it alerts you when there are certain inconsistencies.
 So I think for this, we can use tools like Grafana.
-I think, uh, AWS Cloud has, uh, something called CloudWatch, which can also be used.
-So we basically set up some kind of tool for checking the ETL process status, the data quality, um, based upon, like, certain metrics that we could have defined.
-And upon that, like, um, we can decide if we need to make changes or something is not working properly.
-Apart from that, I think we would have some kinda, like, uh, you know, auditing sort of thing.
-Like, uh, you can use something like Atlas or Informatica again.
-So you would you'd basically create something that would keep track of the transformations for the data and maintain, like, logs for it.
-And on top of that, I think, um, we basically use, like, version control again, like, uh, git Jenkins or something like that.
-So by using version control, we can just make sure that we're always, um, up to date, and we can always roll back if we want to.
-So we can just set up, like, some CICD pipeline to test again, deploy the ETL.
-So
+I think AWS Cloud has something called CloudWatch, which can also be used.
+So we basically set up some kind of tool for checking the ETL process status, the data quality, based upon certain metrics that we could have defined.
+And upon that, we can decide if we need to make changes or something is not working properly.
+Apart from that, I think we would have some kind of auditing sort of thing.
+Like, you can use something like Atlas or Informatica again.
+So you would basically create something that would keep track of the transformations for the data and maintain logs for it.
+And on top of that, I think we basically use version control again, like, git or Jenkins.
+So by using version control, we can just make sure that we're always up to date, and we can always roll back if we want to.
+So we can just set up some CICD pipeline to test again, deploy the ETL.

 How can an LLM be utilized to enhance an existing NLP based system?
-Okay.
-So so yeah.
-Um, I could relate this to my personal experience.
-So like I mentioned, initially, we were using our own in house LSTM, uh, which was an encoder, decloder based, and then we trained it upon a lot of data that we got.
-And later, as I mentioned, once we scaled it up, we started using we started using Word.
-So, um, like, in that case, uh, obviously, large language models have a lot of benefits and implications because they can significantly enhance the amount of capability that a a model we can have can make because the amount of data that they are trained on is obviously humongous.
-And, um, it's learned so much that it's hard for us to come up with a model, a local NLP model that has that amount of data.
-So what, um, could be certain benefits is, like, you can do text generation and some generation and summarization because it improves the quality and, like, enhances the text generation.
-Because if it's understanding, like, the embeddings are much more sophisticated, and there is a variety of things that it knows.
+Okay, so I could relate this to my personal experience.
+So, like I mentioned, initially, we were using our own in-house LSTM, which was an encoder-decoder based, and then we trained it upon a lot of data that we got.
+And later, as I mentioned, once we scaled it up, we started using Word.
+So, like, in that case, large language models have a lot of benefits and implications because they can significantly enhance the amount of capability that a model can make because the amount of data that they are trained on is obviously humongous.
+And it's learned so much that it's hard for us to come up with a model, a local NLP model that has that amount of data.
+So, what could be certain benefits is, you can do text generation and summarization because it improves the quality and enhances the text generation.
+Because if it's understanding, like the embeddings are much more sophisticated, and there is a variety of things that it knows.
 So it enhances that.
-So if I use something like GPT 3.5 or 4 for generating high quality coherent summaries for something, that would significantly prove very beneficial compared to something that's local.
+So if I use something like GPT 3.5 or 4 for generating high-quality, coherent summaries for something, that would significantly prove very beneficial compared to something that's local.
 Right?
 Like, these systems are much more sophisticated.
-Like, um, yeah.
 So the main thing would be, like, using something like transfer learning would be good because it would reduce how much work we have to do and train it again because we already have things that are learned.
-Um, it would be, like, good for automating certain things like content creation for blogs sort of way, you know, because you have so much data that you can work on.
-Um, LLMs also have this really good understanding of language.
+It would be good for automating certain things like content creation for blogs, sort of a way, you know, because you have so much data that you can work on.
+LLMs also have this really good understanding of language.
 Right?
-So if I'm using itself for something like sentiment analysis, that would also prove a higher level of accuracy, like, if I leverage LLMs.
+So if I'm using it for something like sentiment analysis, that would also prove a higher level of accuracy, like, if I leverage LLMs.
 Because sometimes, you know, sentiments have this kind of nuance.
 You don't really realize what the user is trying to say.
 And for me to train something from scratch for that is a bit hard.
-But if I use an existing LLM and it's pre learned knowledge, it would be very useful useful.
-Um, it can also be used for certain things like feedback, if I wanna analyze some customer's feedback or, uh, even in cases when there's, like, named entity recognition.
-Um, it I think it would, uh, help in enhancing that.
-And other use cases would be, like, you could have machine translation, you know, um, and making it more fluent.
+But if I use an existing LLM and its pre-learned knowledge, it would be very useful.
+It can also be used for certain things like feedback, if I want to analyze some customer's feedback or, even in cases when there's named entity recognition.
+It would help in enhancing that.
+And other use cases would be, like, you could have machine translation, you know, and making it more fluent.
 You're making your model more fluent.
-And so, yeah, basically, integrating this LLM into your NLP model, it would be good.
-Um, then we have, what, conversational AI and, like, our chatbots, basically.
-So if we have LLMs integrated, then we can actually increase its natural level under net, uh, natural language understanding and its context aware responses, um, which is good.
-Then you could use it for, like, classification or modeling, um, yeah, um, information retrieval in the case of, like, retrieval of minute generation for, like, q and a.
-So so, yeah, basically, there are a lot of things and mainly the fact that it's trained on so much amount of data that it gives you that upper edge upon your base model.
+And so, basically, integrating this LLM into your NLP model, it would be good.
+Then we have, what, conversational AI and, like, our chatbots, basically.
+So if we have LLMs integrated, then we can actually increase its natural level of understanding and its context-aware responses, which is good.
+Then you could use it for, like, classification or modeling, information retrieval in the case of, like, retrieval of minute generation for, like, Q&A. So, yeah, basically, there are a lot of things, and mainly the fact that it's trained on so much amount of data that it gives you that upper edge upon your base model.
 So yeah.

-Device's strategy for implementing an SQL based solution for real time POI metadata enrichment.
+Device's strategy for implementing an SQL-based solution for real-time POI metadata enrichment.
 Okay.
-Okay.
-So for a point of interest, metadata enrichment.
+So, for a point of interest, metadata enrichment.
 Let's see.
-Uh, well, this would be, again, like, a multistep approach for this.
-I think we would start again with, like, normal flow, like, data acquisition, real time processing, like, enriching the data, which is, like, sort of, like, augmenting it and then maintaining a database.
+Well, this would be a multistep approach for this.
+I think we would start with normal flow, data acquisition, real-time processing, enriching the data, which is sort of augmenting it, and then maintaining a database.
 Okay.
 So the first step I would do is go with data acquisition.
-Collecting collecting your data is the first thing that you're supposed to do.
-So I would collect this data for my point of interest and, um, maybe for lit from, like, internal and external sources just for enrichment to make sure that I have a good set of data.
-Um, I would collect, like, primitive primary data.
-Like, it that would include, like, basic details, maybe, um, names, addresses, coordinates, or stuff like that.
-And then I would go for something a little higher, um, maybe like external data, uh, where I could, like, identify and integrate this external data source just to enrich my data collection.
-Maybe I could go on a higher level to something like demographic information, um, weather information, or maybe, um, click social media check-in, something anything like that.
-Um, then okay.
-So I have the data now, and I would probably wanna integrate it.
+Collecting data is the first thing that you're supposed to do.
+So I would collect this data for my point of interest and collect data from internal and external sources just for enrichment to make sure that I have a good set of data.
+I would collect primary data.
+That would include basic details, names, addresses, coordinates, or stuff like that.
+And then I would go for external data, where I could identify and integrate this external data source just to enrich my data collection.
+I could go on to something like demographic information, weather information, or social media check-ins.
+Then, so I have the data now, and I would probably want to integrate it.
 Right?
-So, um, what I can do for this is I could, like, design an architecture to handle real time data processing.
-So, um, basically, what I I'd wanna do is, like, we talked in the previous question, something like ETL tools, which could be used like, um, message queue, SQL databases to manage the flow of the whole data.
-Right?
-Uh, probably use Kafka or MySQL databases and real time streaming.
-Right?
-Uh, then the next step would be to go for real time data ingestion.
-Right?
-So if I wanna ingest this, uh, point of interest data and these external, um, sources, the real time data that I got, then I would have to use, like, some streaming process stream processing, uh, maybe go for Kafka, um, to get all this data from external sources as well.
-Uh, then I would try to enrich the metadata that I have.
-Um, maybe, like, use a SQL and stored procedures to enrich the data, uh, while it's ingested, and we could probably employ something like batch ingestion to do this.
-And after that, um, one of the major steps would be the database schema.
-Right?
-So you wanna create, like, tables for the POIs, external data, and enriched data.
-You wanna index it, and then you wanna optimize your query performance.
-Right?
-And then you wanna go for, like, real time, um, processing of the logic.
-So you could, like, write stored procedures to handle the, um, enrichment logic or, like, create triggers for it for your insertions and updates.
-And, basically, at the end of all this, you wanna do your monitoring and alerts.
-Right?
+So, I could design an architecture to handle real-time data processing.
+Basically, I would use ETL tools, which could be used like message queues, SQL databases to manage the flow of the whole data.
+I would probably use Kafka or MySQL databases and real-time streaming.
+Then the next step would be to go for real-time data ingestion.
+So if I want to ingest this point of interest data and these external sources, the real-time data that I got, then I would have to use streaming process, maybe go for Kafka to get all this data from external sources as well.
+I would try to enrich the metadata that I have.
+I would use SQL and stored procedures to enrich the data while it's ingested, and we could probably employ batch ingestion to do this.
+And after that, one of the major steps would be the database schema.
+So you want to create tables for the POIs, external data, and enriched data.
+You want to index it, and then you want to optimize your query performance.
+And then you want to go for real-time processing of the logic.
+You could write stored procedures to handle the enrichment logic or create triggers for it for your insertions and updates.
+And basically, at the end of all this, you want to do your monitoring and alerts.
 So you could probably use tools like Grafana for this or Prometheus.
-So you just wanna monitor the data pipeline, and you can set alerts when something is not performing well or you just have some bottlenecks for this.
+So you just want to monitor the data pipeline, and you can set alerts when something is not performing well or you just have some bottlenecks for this.
 So, yeah, that's the flow that I would do it.

 Describe a system designed to automate the recognition and flagging of outdated PUI listings.
-Okay.
-So this would, like, involve setting up a system that would be continuously monitoring.
-Right?
-And we needed to evaluate and update, like, the status of the point of interest.
-Um, this would actually depend upon a various amount of data, uh, interactions, detailed descriptions, yeah, whatever we can get related to it.
+So this would involve setting up a system that would be continuously monitoring.
+And we needed to evaluate and update the status of the point of interest.
+This would actually depend upon a variety of data, including interactions, detailed descriptions, and whatever information we can get related to it.
 So that depends initially on the data source.
-Like, I need to collect it to assess all that information for the status of the POI.
-So that would be like, um, I'd go from my primary data source.
-Like, that would be original listings from my database, and I could go for, like, external sources where I could get, like, social media information, maybe check ins, websites, government records.
-I could go for geographic data.
-And what I could do after that is I I I need to come up with, like, a system architecture.
-Right?
-So, um, I need a data ingestion layer that's gonna collect data from these various sources, and then I need to process it.
-So I'd have to have, like, a processing layer, then I need to store it.
+I need to collect it to assess all that information for the status of the POI.
+So that would be like my primary data source.
+That would be original listings from my database, and I could also go for external sources where I could get social media information, check-ins, websites, government records.
+I could also go for geographic data.
+And what I could do after that is come up with a system architecture.
+So, I need a data ingestion layer that's going to collect data from these various sources, and then I need to process it.
+So I'd have to have a processing layer, then I need to store it.
 So after you store it, you'd need something like an action layer.
-Right?
 Like, I can notify and flag outdated listings.
-Right?
-Um, or I can send, like, a trigger when there's something that's not right.
-Um, so when it comes to, like, data ingestion, like, I need to continuously keep collecting and then updating data from all of these various sources that I have.
-So I I think for that, the best thing would be, like, an ETL pipeline to use, like, airflow or some Apache tool for it.
-And then I could do, like, real time data streaming using Kafka or, um, ingestion APIs or social media platforms for that.
-And then when I do have the data, I need to do my feature extraction, basically, my engineering and data processing.
-Right?
+Or I can send a trigger when there's something that's not right.
+So when it comes to data ingestion, like I need to continuously keep collecting and then updating data from all of these various sources that I have.
+I think for that, the best thing would be an ETL pipeline to use, like Airflow or some Apache tool for it.
+And then I could do real-time data streaming using Kafka or ingestion APIs or social media platforms for that.
+And then when I do have the data, I need to do my feature extraction, basically, my data engineering and processing.
 So I'd have to be extracting relevant features from the ingested data that I already have.
-So I think for this, I could go with natural language processing.
-Right?
-I could analyze the text, review it, and then, um, mention things that I have detected.
-Um, and then I could also do image processing if I have image data so I could analyze the images from, like, social media stuff, and then I can detect, like, some visual cues that I'm seeing in it.
-Or, like, geospatial analysis if I have, um, like, if I have information related to, uh, the location and stuff or, like, activity monitoring, maybe if I had a business or something.
-And then when it comes to my outdating outdated listings, I would have to propose, like, for what is actually considered to be outdated.
-Right?
+I think for this, I could go with natural language processing.
+I could analyze the text, review it, and then mention things that I have detected.
+I could also do image processing if I have image data so I could analyze the images from social media stuff, and then I can detect some visual cues that I'm seeing in it.
+Or, I could do geospatial analysis if I have information related to the location and stuff or activity monitoring, maybe if I had a business or something.
+And then when it comes to outdated listings, I would have to propose for what is actually considered to be outdated.
 So for that, I need to set certain rules.
-And for my rule based detection, I could do stuff like when the time stamp was last updated.
-Right?
+And for my rule-based detection, I could do stuff like when the timestamp was last updated.
 You could check that.
-Or you could use, like, machine learning models, like classification models, and maybe to classify what is actually outdated so that it could learn from that or, like, anomaly detection to see these outliers.
+Or you could use machine learning models, like classification models, and maybe to classify what is actually outdated so that it could learn from that or anomaly detection to see these outliers.
 And then you would start flagging and notifying.
-Right?
-Um, so you'd have these database flags and a notification system to tell them.
+So you'd have database flags and a notification system to tell them.
 You could set up automated triggers for that.
-And, yeah, basically, the whole thing, you have to do a monitoring for this.
+And basically, the whole thing, you have to do a monitoring for this.
 You'd have some performance metrics, maybe track the metrics, have some feedback mechanism or something.
 So you just continuously keep monitoring, getting the data, and just keep updating it.

-Formulate an approach for creating a high accuracy machine learning model in R to predict the PY popularity based on various factors.
 Okay.
-Well, I'm not specifically very great at r.
-Um, I'm more of a Python person, but, yeah, I can try attempting this question.
-Uh, so I think this would involve something like model selection, training again, and evaluation.
-So I think for, like, um, I would start off with data collection because for everything, That's always what we used to do first.
-So, initially, I would, like, gather my data from various sources, you know, social media check ins, geography, everything that I've mentioned before.
-I would do the data integration, you know, combine these datasets into, like, some cohesive format, which would be suitable for my analysis purpose.
-Um, I would preprocess the data, you know, like, handle missing values, do feature engineering, you know, try to get something that's more valuable and less redundant, maybe the total number of reviews, average ratings, certain things like that.
-Then all of these features that I get, I would normalize them, um, into, like, 0 to 1 scale maybe so that this would later help when we're trying to find, um, similarity or our minimum.
-Then I would try to explore the dataset which I have now, like, um, EDA.
-I do, like, exploratory data analysis for it.
-This could be through, like, visualizations or using, like, plots or graphs to see it so I can see the relationship between the features and, like, the target variable.
-So I would do, like, this correlation analysis to see, um, how these features are related to each other.
-And after doing that, I'd have to go for, like, a good model selection.
-Right?
-And, um, that's, like, basically choosing the algorithm, then I would have to consider most of them.
-Like, you can go for, linear aggression, decision trees, random forest, gradient boost, SVMs, neural networks.
+Well, I'm not specifically very great at R. I'm more of a Python person, but, yeah, I can try attempting this question.
+So I think this would involve something like model selection, training again, and evaluation.
+So I think for, like, I would start off with data collection because that's always what we do first.
+So, initially, I would gather my data from various sources, you know, social media check-ins, geography, everything that I've mentioned before.
+I would do the data integration, you know, combine these datasets into some cohesive format, which would be suitable for my analysis purpose.
+I would preprocess the data, you know, handle missing values, do feature engineering, you know, try to get something that's more valuable and less redundant, maybe the total number of reviews, average ratings, certain things like that.
+Then all of these features that I get, I would normalize them, into a 0 to 1 scale maybe so that this would later help when we're trying to find similarity or our minimum.
+Then I would try to explore the dataset which I have now, like, EDA.
+I do exploratory data analysis for it.
+This could be through visualizations or using plots or graphs to see it so I can see the relationship between the features and the target variable.
+So I would do this correlation analysis to see how these features are related to each other.
+And after doing that, I'd have to go for good model selection.
+And that's basically choosing the algorithm, then I would have to consider most of them.
+Like, you can go for linear regression, decision trees, random forest, gradient boost, SVMs, neural networks.
 There are so many things.
-Right?
-So you need to consider them all of them.
-Like, we have to do something.
-So I think we could use, like, grid cert TV for that.
-Uh, then I would have a cross validation set so that I could check it out later and see the performance performance between these models.
-Like and I wanna do fine tuning so that there is no overfitting.
-Yeah.
+So I think we could use grid search for that.
+I would have a cross-validation set so that I could check it out later and see the performance between these models.
+I wanna do fine-tuning so that there is no overfitting.
 So once I select the model, then I need to train it.
-Right?
-So I would split the data.
-I would train it.
-I do my hyperparameter tuning once I start realizing which model is performing well.
-And, yeah, I do the whole training, fine tuning, all of that, then check it on my cross validation data for the fine tuning, then try my test data.
-And when it goes to evaluation, yeah, um, I like I I'd have to use the right evaluation, uh, metrics.
-Right?
-So this could be, like, mean absolute error depending upon what my data is in the nature of what I'm trying to do, or I could go for MSE, mean squared error, um, maybe RMSE or, uh, yeah, in one of these metrics, which I feel is good, and then I would validate it to see, like, what is giving me the minimum loss.
-Then I'd go ahead and, like, deploy this model.
-Right?
-Um, I'd use this train model to, like, predict the POIs, popularity for, like, new data that's coming in.
-And, yeah, I'd monitor this and, like, continuously monitor the model's performance and retrain it if it's necessary periodically, like, with new data to maintain this accuracy.
+So I would split the data, train it, do my hyperparameter tuning once I start realizing which model is performing well.
+And, yeah, I do the whole training, fine-tuning, all of that, then check it on my cross-validation data for the fine-tuning, then try my test data.
+And when it goes to evaluation, I'd have to use the right evaluation metrics.
+So this could be mean absolute error depending upon what my data is in the nature of what I'm trying to do, or I could go for MSE, mean squared error, or RMSE, and then I would validate it to see what is giving me the minimum loss.
+Then I'd go ahead and deploy this model.
+I'd use this trained model to predict the POIs' popularity for new data that's coming in.
+And, yeah, I'd monitor this and continuously monitor the model's performance and retrain it if it's necessary periodically, like, with new data to maintain this accuracy.

-What approach would you take to integrate LLM in an existing Python based ETL pipeline for enhanced NLP processing?
-Okay.
-Okay.
-So I have an existing Python based ETL pipeline, and I wanna integrate an LLM into it.
-Okay.
-So first, I would wanna check, like, what exactly is the use case.
-Like, I wanna set some kind of objective, like, the specific tasks or cases where LLMs could actually enhance the natural language understanding, like, um, if I wanna do text extraction or, like, sentiment analysis or something, you know, named entity recognition generation, text generation, machine generation, something like that.
-Okay?
-Uh, later, I would wanna choose an LLM that's specifically good for my purpose.
-Right?
-Like, I have a wide variety where I can choose it from, like, uh, if I want gpt 3 or gpt 2.
-Like, I I wanna decide it based upon, like, my requirements.
-Um, so once I've selected that and I know what my use case is, then I would wanna go for, like, the integration steps of this.
-Right?
-That could be, like, setting up my environment if I need to, like, install dependencies, um, like, uh, for, like, my OpenAI related API keys and other libraries that I may need for, like, TPD 3.
-Then we have our authentication where I'd have to verify the API key for the tokens related to using these LLM services.
-Um, so I've done all that.
-I would wanna, like, maybe preprocess my data so I can prepare it well and, like, clean it and code it to be used for the LLM.
-Okay.
-Then I need to, like, integrate my API, right, um, with the EDL pipeline.
-So because I wanna I wanna process text data.
-Right?
-So this could involve, like, uh, sending request to the API and then handling the responses.
-Then I need to have, like, something for error handling so I could, like, implement robust error handling mechanisms to make sure that the API does not fail.
-Um, we could consider scaling, ensure, like, the pipeline can scale to handle larger volumes of text data efficiently, um, considering, like, API rate limits or performance requirements, some kind of metrics.
-Then I would go to, um, after this validation, testing it, validating it.
-So I I would, like, write, uh, unit test cases, integrated testing, like performance testing, uh, anything.
-So I wanna validate the end to end functionality of the pipeline.
-Right?
-So after I've done all of this, I've done it, deployed it, and I wanna test it, then I would go for, like, for my final stage where I need to monitor and maintain the whole thing.
-Right?
-So I would do this by, like, keeping some kind of logging mechanism, um, regular maintenance.
-You know?
-Like, you keep checking, um, for updates or changes maybe to the APIs of the LLM, um, and if there are any dependencies or updates that are blocking you if you need to do that, or you could keep, like, some feedback loop, um, so you can maybe ask your users to give you certain feedbacks or maybe stakeholders if you have any.
-And this could lead to, like, continuous improvement on the pipeline and integration.
-So, yeah, that's my answer.
+What approach would you take to integrate LLM in an existing Python based ETL pipeline for enhanced NLP processing.
+So, first, I would check what exactly is the use case.
+I'd set some kind of objective, like the specific tasks or cases where LLMs could actually enhance the natural language understanding, such as text extraction or sentiment analysis or named entity recognition.
+Later, I would choose an LLM that's specifically good for my purpose.
+I have a wide variety where I can choose it from, such as gpt-3 or gpt-2, and I'd decide it based upon my requirements.
+Once I've selected that and I know what my use case is, then I would go for the integration steps of this.
+That could be setting up my environment if I need to install dependencies, like my OpenAI related API keys and other libraries that I may need for gpt-3.
+Then I would verify the API key for the tokens related to using these LLM services.
+After that, I would preprocess my data so I can prepare it well and clean it and code it to be used for the LLM.
+Then I need to integrate my API with the ETL pipeline.
+This could involve sending requests to the API and then handling the responses.
+Then I need to have something for error handling so I could implement robust error handling mechanisms to make sure that the API does not fail.
+We could consider scaling, ensuring the pipeline can scale to handle larger volumes of text data efficiently, considering API rate limits or performance requirements, and some kind of metrics.
+Then I would go to after this validation, testing it, validating it.
+I would write unit test cases, integrated testing, like performance testing, anything.
+So I wanna validate the end-to-end functionality of the pipeline.
+After I've done all of this, I've deployed it, and I wanna test it, then I would go for my final stage where I need to monitor and maintain the whole thing.
+So I would do this by keeping some kind of logging mechanism, regular maintenance, you know?
+Like, you keep checking for updates or changes maybe to the APIs of the LLM, and if there are any dependencies or updates that are blocking you, or you could keep some feedback loop, so you can maybe ask your users to give you certain feedbacks or maybe stakeholders if you have any.
+And this could lead to continuous improvement on the pipeline and integration.